eflumerf/styleguide/dune-daq-cppguide.md

 If you define a nonmember function and it is only needed in its `.cc` file, use [internal linkage](#Unnamed_Namespaces_and_Static_Variables) to limit its scope.

+### Nonmember, Static Member, and Global Functions [DUNE VERSION]

+-Use completely global functions rarely, and only if there's a compelling reason

+-If a nonmember function can accomplish what a member function can, prefer a nonmember function.
+This is because the less code a class's data is exposed to, the less opportunity there is for bugs.

+-Nonmember functions should always be in a namespace, and unless there's a compelling reason to violate this rule, to go in the same namespace as the class it works with

+-Static methods of a class should generally be closely related to instances of the class or the class's static data.

 ### Local Variables